khuedoan/homelab/docs/tutorials/expose-services-to-the-internet.md

 !!! info

-    This tutorial is for Cloudflare Tunnel users, please skip if you use port-forwarding.
+    This tutorial is for Cloudflare Tunnel users, please skip if you use port forwarding.

 Apply the `./external` layer to create a tunnel if you haven't already, then add the following annotations to your `Ingress` object (replace `example.com` with your domain):